 - (2) If a member of the public interrupts the proceedings at any meeting, the Mayor shall issue a warning.
 If the member of the public continues the interruption the Mayor shall order the removal of the member of the public from the Council Chamber.
-In the case of general disturbance in any part of the Chamber open to the public, the Mayor shall order that part to be cleared. - (3) In the event of general disturbance which, in the opinion of the Mayor renders the due and orderly dispatch of business impossible, the Mayor, may without question, adjourn the meeting of the Council for such period as the Mayor in the exercise of absolute discretion shall consider expedient
+In the case of general disturbance in any part of the Chamber open to the public, the Mayor shall order that part to be cleared. - (3) If a meeting is either interrupted or a disturbance occurs which causes a Councillor who is present at the meeting to feel unsafe, they may move that the meeting be adjourned, which the Mayor shall put to the vote without delay. - (4) In the event of general disturbance which, in the opinion of the Mayor renders the due and orderly dispatch of business impossible, the Mayor, may without question, adjourn the meeting of the Council for such period as the Mayor in the exercise of absolute discretion shall consider expedient